HIPAA / HITECH Compliance Services

 We are a full-service HIPAA Compliance Assessor and Advisory company helping entities by providing patient data security assessment services with 10 years of experience.
 If you’re looking for an expert HIPAA consultant and top-notch healthcare compliance solutions, we’re here to help.

 Network Penetration Testing

 HIPAA Security Rule compliance advisory, assessment, and auditing services (covering required and addressable technical, physical, and administrative safeguards for the ePHI and patient data environment)

 Why partner with RSI Security?

-RSI Security’s skilled, experienced and qualified security assessment, advisory, engineering and testing teams utilize a risk-based and strategic value based approach to achieving your organization’s HIPAA Compliance.
+RSI Security’s skilled, experienced and qualified security assessment, advisory, engineering, and testing teams utilize a risk-based and strategic value-based approach to achieving your organization’s HIPAA Compliance.

-RSI Security is a full service security service provider organization with many years of experience providing data security compliance, information security program implementation and testing services.
+RSI Security is a full-service security service provider organization with many years of experience providing data security compliance, information security program implementation, and testing services.

-Our qualified security assessors possess information security assessment, auditing, administrative and technical skills, knowledge and experience to help organizations achieve secure client patient environments.
+Our qualified security assessors possess information security assessment, auditing, administrative, and technical skills, knowledge, and experience to help organizations achieve secure client-patient environments.

-HIPAA Compliance should be implemented into business-as-usual (BAU) activities as part of an entity’s overall security strategy enabling an entity to monitor the effectiveness of security controls on an ongoing basis, and maintain HIPAA compliant environment in between HIPAA security and risk assessments.
-RSI Security advisory, assessment and testing services can help your organization achieve HIPAA Compliance processes into business-as-usual activities.
+HIPAA Compliance should be implemented into business-as-usual (BAU) activities as part of an entity’s overall security strategy enabling an entity to monitor the effectiveness of security controls on an ongoing basis, and maintain a HIPAA compliant environment in between HIPAA security and risk assessments.
+RSI Security advisory, assessment, and testing services can help your organization achieve HIPAA Compliance processes into business-as-usual activities.